-In the recent past Superior Grocers have sold yams at 5 pounds for 69 cents, russet potatoes 8 pounds for 99 cents, tomatoes 4 pounds for 99 cents, yellow onions 7 pounds for 99 cents, green bell peppers 5 for a dollar, and collard greens for 69 cent per pound - oh boy!
+In the recent past Superior Grocers have sold yams at 5 pounds for 69 cents, russet potatoes 8 pounds for 99 cents, tomatoes 4 pounds for 99 cents, yellow onions 7 pounds for 99 cents, green bell peppers 5 for a dollar, and collard greens for 69 cents per pound - oh boy!

 Well I know that won't fly, but one year in my bachelor days I had one.
 My wacky review of this frozen fiasco poultry dinner is a click away here.

 But seriously, I posted my version of a Turkey with Stuffing recipe, and click here to read all about it.
 My blog post also features my Mother-in-law's decedent Sausage Stuffing.
-I shot a video below for you, and it's done in my movie technique of stop motion animation to boot.
+I shot a video below for you, and it's done in my movie technique of stop-motion animation to boot.

-My recipes are stuffed with cooking tips and cheap shopping sources like my local 99c only Store that carries boxes of stuffing and Hormel Bacon & Pork Sausage Links for, you guested it, 99.99 cents.
+My recipes are stuffed with cooking tips and cheap shopping sources like my local 99c only Store that carries boxes of stuffing and Hormel Bacon & Pork Sausage Links for, you guessed it, 99.99 cents.
 Right now they are selling everything but the bird!

 And my local Dollar Tree has stepped up their holiday food deals as well.